7. How to resolve the problem of being willful and unrestrained

 —The Word, Vol. 6.
 On the Pursuit of the Truth I. What It Means to Pursue the Truth (1)

 There is another group of people who do not pursue physical comfort.
 They seek to do things according to their own whims and to follow their own moods.
-When they are happy, they are able to endure more suffering, they can work continuously throughout the day, and if you ask them if they feel tired, they will say, “I’m not tired, how could fulfilling my duty make me tired!”
+When they are happy, they are able to endure more suffering, they can work continuously throughout the day, and if you ask them if they feel tired, they will say, “I’m not tired, how could doing my duty make me tired!”
 But if they are unhappy one day, they will be disgruntled even if you just ask them to spend an extra minute on something, and if you reprimand them a little, they will say, “Stop talking!
 I feel repressed.
-If you keep talking, I won’t fulfill my duty, and that’ll be your fault.
+If you keep talking, I won’t do my duty, and that’ll be your fault.
 If I don’t receive blessings in the future it will be on your head, and you will bear all the responsibility for it!”
 People are volatile when they are in an abnormal state.
 Sometimes they will be capable of suffering and paying a price, but other times they will complain about just a little suffering, and even a minor issue will upset them.
-When they are in a bad mood, they will no longer want to fulfill their duties, read God’s words, sing hymns, or attend gatherings and listen to sermons.
+When they are in a bad mood, they will no longer want to do their duties, read God’s words, sing hymns, or attend gatherings and listen to sermons.
 They will just want to be alone for a while, and it will be impossible for anyone to help or support them.
 After a few days, they might get over it and feel better.
 Anything that fails to satisfy them makes them feel repressed.
 Is this kind of person not particularly willful?
 (Yes.)
 They are particularly willful.
 For example, if they want to go to sleep right away, they will insist on doing so.
 They will say, “I’m tired, and I want to go to sleep right now.
 When I don’t have any energy I have to sleep!”
 If someone says, “Can’t you hold on for ten more minutes?
 This task will be finished really soon, and then we can all rest, how about that?” they will reply, “No, I have to go to sleep right now!”
 If someone persuades them, they will reluctantly hold on for a while, but they will feel repressed and annoyed.
 They often feel repressed about these matters and are unwilling to accept help from their brothers and sisters or to be supervised by leaders.
-If they make a mistake, they will not allow others to deal with or prune them.
+If they make a mistake, they will not allow others to prune them.
 They do not wish to be restrained in any way.
 They think, “I believe in God so that I can find happiness, so why should I make things difficult for myself?
 Why should my life be so exhausting?
 People ought to live happily.
 They shouldn’t pay so much attention to these regulations and those systems.
 What’s the use of always abiding by them?
 Right now, in this moment, I am going to do whatever I want.
 None of you should have anything to say about that.”
-This kind of person is particularly willful and dissolute: They do not allow themselves to suffer any constraint, nor do they wish to feel constrained in any work environment.
+This kind of person is particularly willful and dissolute: They do not allow themselves to suffer any restraint, nor do they wish to feel restrained in any work environment.
 They do not wish to adhere to the regulations and principles of God’s house, they are unwilling to accept the principles that people should hold to in their comportment, and they do not even wish to abide by what conscience and reason say that they should do.
 They want to do as they please, do whatever makes them happy, whatever will benefit them and make them comfortable.
-They believe that to live under these constraints would violate their will, that it would be a kind of self-abuse, that it would be too hard on themselves, and that people should not live like that.
+They believe that to live under these restraints would violate their will, that it would be a kind of self-abuse, that it would be too hard on themselves, and that people should not live like that.
 They think that people should live free and liberated, indulging their flesh and desires with abandon, as well as their ideals and wishes.
 They think that they should indulge all of their ideas, say whatever they want, do whatever they want, and go wherever they want, without having to consider the consequences or other people’s feelings, and especially without having to consider their own responsibilities and obligations, or the duties that believers ought to perform, or the truth realities that they ought to uphold and live out, or the life path they should follow.
 This group of people always wants to do as they please in society and among other people, but no matter where they go, they can never obtain that.
 They believe that God’s house emphasizes human rights, grants people complete freedom, and that it cares about humanity, and about tolerating and forbearing with people.
 They think that after they come to God’s house they should be able to freely indulge in their flesh and desires, but because God’s house has administrative decrees and regulations, they still cannot do as they please.
 Therefore, this negative repressive emotion of theirs cannot be resolved even after they join God’s house.
 They do not live to fulfill any kind of responsibilities or to complete any missions, or to become a true person.
 Their belief in God is not to fulfill the duty of a created being, complete their mission, and attain salvation.
 Regardless of the people they are among, the environments they are in, or the profession they engage in, their ultimate goal is to find and gratify themselves.
 The aim of everything they do revolves around this, and self-gratification is their lifelong desire and the goal of their pursuit.

 —The Word, Vol. 6.
 On the Pursuit of the Truth I. How to Pursue the Truth (5)